UCL Research Ethics Committee

-Three years with the option of renewal for a further five years.
+Three years with the option of renewal for a further year.

 The Chair may invite an individual to attend a particular meeting or meetings to give specialist advice to the REC.
 Such individuals however should not participate in the final decision-making of the REC.

 REC members must inform the Chair if they have a vested financial or personal interest in a research project or with a project sponsor.
 The Chair will decide whether the interest disqualifies the member from the discussion.
 The REC administrator will maintain a Register of Members' Interest which will be annually updated by members.

 UCL will maintain appropriate insurance cover, and will indemnify all members of the REC against any claims made against them which arise in respect of their membership of the REC, provided that they have acted in good faith in reaching the decisions made.

 The REC will meet a minimum of ten times a year according to a publicised schedule.
 Dates for submission of applications will be published.
 Closing dates for submissions will be three weeks prior to the meeting and will be strictly adhered to.
 The REC aims to convey decisions to the applicants within one week of the meeting.

 Submission of an annual report to RGC to include: